pygame-community/pygame-ce/docs/reST/ref/sdl2_video.rst

       Setting this attribute to a :class:`pygame.Rect` to confine the cursor to the specified area of this window.

-      This attribute can be None, representing there is no mouse rect.
+      This attribute can be None, meaning that there is no mouse rect.

       Note that this does NOT grab the cursor, it only defines the area a cursor is restricted to when the window has mouse focus.